 Re-Encryption and Default Protected Workflows

 SSProtect was designed to offer and by default retain protected workflows for your content.
-End-users can, by default, Release protections at any time.
-As an Administrator or Delegate, however, you have the ability to deny such permissions to individual users as you see fit.
+End-users can, by default, Release protections when authorized.
+As an Administrator or Delegate, you have the ability to deny such permissions to Organization Accounts (Users) as you see fit.
+Other circumstances preclude it in general, for example when accessing content as a Third Party Trust.

 Note that this does not preclude Save As operations, which place plaintext in an unprotected file.
 At the time of this writing, SSProtect does not track such dynamics though may in the future.
 Continue to the next section for related considerations.